 Dr. Jacques Imbeau: So, and people are being confused because they listen to a lot of different experts some people saying yes, some people saying no some people say maybe and they don’t know what to do.
 But in the end, they have within themselves the ability to know right from wrong.
 This is an intuitive process it’s not an intellectual one.
-And when you go to a dentist and this as well this amalgam stuff this is all baloney there’s no problem it’s very safe right intuitively you know it’s wrong.
+And when you go to a dentist and this as well this amalgam stuff this is all baloney there’s no problem it’s very safe, right, intuitively you know it’s wrong.
 It’s like somebody tell your smoking is not a problem.
-No, it’s wrong because you’re putting a substance that’s not supposed to be inside your body so intuitively you don’t even need to understand why it’s wrong you just know it’s wrong.
+You know it’s wrong because you’re putting a substance that’s not supposed to be inside your body so intuitively you don’t even need to understand why it’s wrong you just know it’s wrong.

-But back to the mouth, I mean infections are another issue and there’s been a lot of publicity about the link between gum disease and tooth and systemic health.
+But back to the mouth, I mean infections are another issue and there’s been a lot of publicity about the link between gum disease and tooth decay and systemic health.
 Can you share with our listener why that’s so important?

-So, people are becoming in internally polluted to the extent that this is causing damage and opening up a range of manifestations that we call diseases.
-So, we put a label on the disease and we said well this is a treatment but many cases the treatment is treating simply the localised manifestation of the disease process while the disease process itself continues.
+So, people are becoming internally polluted to the extent that this is causing damage and opening up a range of manifestations that we call diseases.
+So, we put a label on the disease and we said well this is a treatment but in many cases the treatment is treating simply the localised manifestation of the disease process while the disease process itself continues.

-Dr. Ron Ehrlich: I mean it’s got to the point now where it’s not a question of reality is an individual affected by toxins because that’s kind of its ubiquitous, every single person has chemicals in their body.
+Dr. Ron Ehrlich: I mean it’s got to the point now where it’s not a question of really is an individual affected by toxins because that’s kind of its ubiquitous, every single person has chemicals in their body.
 The question is having you exceeded the physiological limit where that becomes obvious?

-Dr. Ron Ehrlich: Yes, I mean you know this is a fundamental issue for every one of us because all the busts are patients too and that is you know often say if the only thing you know about your health is your doctor’s phone number.
+Dr. Ron Ehrlich: Yes, I mean you know this is a fundamental issue for every one of us because all the us are patients too and that is you know often say if the only thing you know about your health is your doctor’s phone number.
 That’s one extreme and the other extreme is to say no, I am going to take control of every aspect of my health and do the best I can and that perhaps the other extreme.
 And we all lie on a spectrum somewhere in between those.

-Dr. Jacques Imbeau: Yes, it’s a learning process but that’s also what I said the integrity process is a dynamic ongoing process because clearly, we have a lot of work to do.
+Dr. Jacques Imbeau: Yes, it’s a learning process but that’s also what I said: the integrity process is a dynamic ongoing process because clearly, we have a lot of work to do.
 First of all on ourselves because that’s where the change has to start.
 Each of us we have to change ourselves before we can ask others to change.
 And that change has to happen at a deep level and of course, it’s a process it’s not easy because if it was easy, we would have done it already.
 And the fact is that the day we accept that when we’re getting adverse consequences this is actually designed to help us you know make those changes and get back what I call on the right track.
-Then it’s already half the battle that is one.
+Then it’s already half the battle that is won.